Arnab-Developer/AspnetAzureKeyVaultDemo/README.md

 When the app is deployed and running from Azure then it should read secrets from [key vault](https://azure.microsoft.com/en-gb/services/key-vault/).

+To test azure key vault:

+- Create app service in azure and deploy this app.
+- Create key vault and add 'Address' secret with some value.
-You can deploy this app in Azure app service and use key vault to access secrets.
-You need to 'add access policy' in the key vault with the app service identity principal so that the application can access key vault successfully.
+- You need to 'add access policy' in the key vault with the app service identity principal so that the application can access key vault successfully.
+- Run the app